facebook/flow/docs/docs/00-installing-flow.md

 unzip flow.zip
 ```

-This creates a directory called ##flow## containing the flow binary.
-It's recommended you add this directory to your PATH so that you can simply invoke 'flow' from anywhere.
+This creates a directory called `flow` containing the flow binary.
+It's recommended you add this directory to your PATH so that you can simply invoke `flow` from anywhere.

 ## Get Started